marq24/ha-senec-v3/README.md

 You can repeat this to add additional Integration entries (e.g. LAN + WebAPI)

 <a id='inv-lnk'></a>

+---
+###### Advertisement / Werbung

+### Switch to Tibber!

+Are you still a customer of (IMHO totally overpriced) SENEC.Cloud as an electricity provider?
+Be smart switch to Tibber - that's what I did in october 2023.

+If you want to join Tibber (become a customer), you might want to use my personal invitation link.
+When you use this link, Tibber will grant you and me a bonus of 50,-€ for each of us.
+This bonus then can be used in the Tibber store (not for your power bill) — e.g., to buy a Tibber Bridge.
+If you are already a Tibber customer and have not used an invitation link yet, you can also enter one afterward in the Tibber App (up to 14 days). [[see official Tibber support article](https://support.tibber.com/en/articles/4601431-tibber-referral-bonus#h_ae8df266c0)]

+Please consider [using my personal Tibber invitation link to join Tibber today](https://invite.tibber.com/6o0kqvzf) or Enter the following code: 6o0kqvzf (six, oscar, zero, kilo, quebec, victor, zulu, foxtrot) afterward in the Tibber App - TIA!

+---

 ## Switching to this fork